 So, what are the best cryptocurrencies to mine?

 This review will look at some of the most profitable cryptocurrencies in terms of mining costs.
 Essentially, a high currency conversion rate doesn’t count for profitability, and it boils down to the cost of mining the said crypto.
-So here are some of the most profitable cryptocurrencies that might bring good value to money.
+So here are some of the best cryptocurrencies to mine that might bring good value to money.

-Starting in Jan 2018, RaveCoin is a profitable currency to mine as it uses the KAWPOW algorithm.
+Starting in Jan 2018, RaveCoin is of the best cryptocurrencies to mine as it uses the KAWPOW algorithm.
 This makes it a great option for beginners and an interesting choice if you want to mine with GPUs.
 RaveCoin was created to handle the smooth creation and transfer of assets from one party to another.

 Since the coin was released around the same time as Bitcoin, it uses the same transmission system.
 So to mine RVN, you’ll need a wallet and create an address where the coins will be sent.
 Then you can select a mining pool and start your RVN mining.